-Audit and Compliance in Malaysia: A Guide for Foreign Investors
+Audit and Compliance in Malaysia: What’s New for 2025

 All companies incorporated in Malaysia must have their accounts audited by a Ministry of Finance-approved auditor as mandated by the Companies Act of 2016.
 These companies are required to, under the Companies Act, keep their accounting books up to date.